 Cooler Master offers two variants of its ultra-light MM7xx mouse.
 There’s the 53g MM710, which doesn’t include lighting, and the 60g MM711 that’s equipped with RGB illumination.
-We’ve reviewed the MM710 previously and been impressed with its very light design, but how does its illuminated sibling hold up?
+We’ve reviewed the MM710 previously and been impressed with its very light design, but how does the Cooler Master MM711 hold up?

 Well, given that we were sent the white version of the MM711 to evaluate, it’s this aspect that makes the biggest first impression.
 Not only does the white stand out from the crowd but it really sets off the RGB lighting.